dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 Introduction
 ============
-Lua is a small, but powerful language that is implemented as a library in C. This crash course in meant to help you quickly become familiar with Lua.
-This guide assumes you know C or C++, or Java, and perhaps a scripting language like Python - it is not a beginner's guide.
+Lua is a small but powerful language that is implemented as a C library.
+This guide is meant to help you quickly become familiar with Lua.
+This guide assumes you know C, C++, or Java, and perhaps a scripting language like Python - it is not a beginner's guide.
 This is also an opinionated introduction to Lua, and WIP and incomplete.

 Key Features
 ============
 * Lua is dynamically typed like Python
 * By default variables in Lua are global unless declared local
-* There is a single complex / aggregate type called a Table, which combines hash table/map and array features
+* There is a single complex / aggregate type called a 'table', which combines hash table/map and array features
 * Functions in Lua are values stored in variables; in particular functions do not have names
 * Globals in Lua are just values stored in a special Lua table
 * Functions in Lua are closures - they can capture variables from outer scope and such variables live on even though the surrounding scope is no longer alive
 * Lua functions can return multiple values
 * Lua has integer (since 5.3) and double types that map to native C types
+* A special ``nil`` value represents non-existent value
+* Although Lua has a boolean type any value that is not 0 and not ``nil`` is considered true
+* The result of logical ``and`` and logical ``or`` is not true or false; these operators select one of the values
+* Lua has some nice syntactic sugar for tables and functions
 * A Lua script is called a chunk - and is the unit of compilation in Lua
 * Lua functions can be yielded from and resumed later on, i.e., Lua supports coroutines
-* A special ``nil`` value represents non-existent value
 * Lua's error handling is based on C setjmp/longjmp, and errors are caught via a special function call mechanism
-* Lua has some nice syntactic sugar for tables and functions
 * Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice
 * You can create user defined types in C and make them available in Lua
 * Lua supports operator overloading via 'meta' methods
-* Although Lua has a boolean type any value that is not 0 and not ``nil`` is considered true
-* The result of logical ``and`` and logical ``or`` is not true or false; these operators select one of the values
 * The Lua stack is a heap allocated structure - and you can think of Lua as a library that manipulates this stack
 * Lua compiles code to bytecode before execution
 * Lua's compiler is designed to be fast and frugal - it generates code as it parses, there is no intermediate AST construction